 He wasn’t alone in this denial.
 His right-wing supporters were all pooh-pooing the idea of the coronavirus as some left-wing conspiracy to upset his presidency.

-When the president doesn’t like the news, he calls it “fake,” knowing that his Trump supporters will likely dismiss it.
-If by “fake” the president truly meant But there was no way any critically thinking person could dismiss the 605 confirmed cases and 17 deaths the country was facing.
+When the president doesn’t like the news, he calls it “fake,” knowing that his Trump supporters will parrot him and also vigorously dismiss it– whatever “it” is.
+If by “fake” the president truly meant talking without any data or evidence in support, the video reel above surely captures that.
+By March, though, there was no way any critically thinking person could dismiss the 605 confirmed cases and 17 deaths attributed to the coronavirus.

 Now, that’s fake news.

 SARS-CoV-2, the virus that causes Covid-19, can spread directly and easily between people in close contact.
 Scientists didn’t know that at the outset of the infection.
 And to be honest, neither did the President, or people like Sean Hannity or Rush Limbaugh.
 When doctors like Anthony Fauci and Surgeon General Jerome Adams advised people that the wearing of masks was only necessary for health care professionals treating infected patients, it was bad advice based on inadequate information.
-Once the research developed and it became clear that the disease can be spread by coughing, sneezing, speaking and breathing, their advice changed.
+They have their own share of blame to shoulder.
+But once the research developed and it became clear that the disease can be spread by coughing, sneezing, speaking and breathing, their advice changed.
+Not Trump’s.

-When the president became aware of the danger, as he began to claim, continuing to tell the American people that it would miraculously go away bordered on being criminally reckless– especially since, as a new virus, there is no cure, vaccine, or widespread immunity to it.
+When the president became aware of the danger, he continued to tell the American people that it would miraculously go away.
+This inability the “Deal Maker” has to admit when he’s wrong will be the death of more Americans in the days ahead.
+To continue minimizing the anger of the threat bordered on being criminally reckless– especially since, as a new virus, there is no cure, vaccine, or widespread immunity to it.

 In spite of the new surge of laws requiring the wearing of masks in public buildings, there are still many people who refuse to wear them.
 Trump’s supporters are chief in this trespass– following the example of the president and vice-president.
-Sadly, Trump has millions of devoted followers who won’t be taking the safety precautions seriously– and that could ultimately prove disastrous for the health and welfare of the rest of the nation.
+Sadly, Trump has millions of devoted followers who won’t be taking the safety precautions seriously– not wearing masks, not washing their hands– and that could ultimately prove disastrous for the health and welfare of the rest of us.